stevenleeg/geemusic/README.md

 LANGUAGE=en
 ```

-If you want to add a language submit a PR to this repository and add translations for the two `WORDS` dictionaries in `selection.py` and `playback.py`, with the global two character country code.
+If you want to add a language submit a PR to this repository and add translations for the language you want to support in `geemusic/templates/` dir with the global two character country code + `yaml`.
+For example, the English the file is `geemusic/templates/en.yaml`.

 ## Troubleshooting
 ### Pausing/resuming skips to the beginning of the song.